afletcher53/AFINN_Sentiment_Analysis/README.md

-# sentimentanalysis
-Sentiment Analysis using AFINN scoring
+# AFINN Sentiment Analysis
-For Herts Uni responsible technology course.
+Sentiment Analysis using AFINN scoring for completion of the MSc Responsible Technology For Herts Uni responsible technology course.